You try harder.

 And over time, it became automatic.

-Because your mind isn’t evaluating your life objectively.
+Your mind isn't evaluating your life objectively.

 It's filtering everything through that belief.